shruti3172005/Bootstrap-Demo-project/README.md

 # Bootstrap-Demo-project
-this is my first git repository.
+This is My First Git Repository.